xiwu5/project-file-structure/activity_instructions.md

 * A README file explaining the project and how the modules can be used
 * A .gitignore file
 * Choose a license for the project

+You can find hints to get you started in the [hints.md](hints.md) file.